RX-M/kubecon-eu-2019/step05/README.md

 ### 1. Install Helm

-There are two parts to Helm: The Helm client (helm) and the Helm server (Tiller), the latter of which is not required.
+There are two parts to Helm: The Helm client (helm) and the Helm server (Tiller), the latter is not required.
 The Helm client can be downloaded from the releases page of the Helm repo: (https://github.com/helm/helm/releases) but the repo also holds an installer script that will automatically grab the latest version of the Helm client and install it locally.

-Install helm:
+Download the helm installer:

 ```
 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$ curl https://raw.githubusercontent.com/helm/helm/master/scripts/get > get_helm.sh